Simulator

 comment Bengal tiger abundance estimates Region Time TigerAb begin Bandhavgarh 2010 1466 Bandhavgarh 2011 1621 Bandhavgarh 2012 1495 Bandhavgarh 2013 2968 Bandhavgarh 2014 2619 Bandhavgarh 2015 2875 Bandhavgarh 2016 3235 Bandhavgarh 2017 3235 Bandhavgarh 2018 3235 Bandhavgarh 2019 3235 Bandhavgarh 2020 3235 end

-This data would be collected either by hired field ecologists or through technological methods such a camera traps and/or remote sensing techniques.
+This data would be collected either by hired field ecologists or through technological methods such as spoor sightings and/or camera traps.